cubing/cubing.js/README.md

 `cubing/alg`), then `node.js` will only import the code once for each of those sub-packages.
 Combined with your favorite minifier/tree shaker/gzip, this should be fairly lightweight.

+In addition, `cubing.js` shares its source with the individual packages it bundles:

+    > require("cubing/alg") == require("alg")
+    true

+Therefore, if a project depends on both `cubing.js` and some of its individual sub-packages, `node.js` will not load any redundant code.